Spread the love

 For those looking for a more unique experience, there are a variety of educational programmes and cultural experiences available, such as guided tours of Indigenous sites and ceremonies.
 These tours allow visitors to learn about the traditional cultures and beliefs of the local Indigenous peoples, as well as gain an understanding of the importance of the Reef to their way of life.

-See also Discovering the Wonders of Australia's Seas with Natural Wonders Australia Pty Ltd.
+See also Explore the Natural Wonders of Australia

 For a truly unique experience, visitors can also join a research expedition, allowing them to help scientists collect data on the Reef’s marine life and coral reefs.
 This is a great way to gain an understanding of the importance of the Reef and to contribute to its ongoing conservation.